MarkPearlCoZa/Blog_General/_posts/2016-09-26-The-Law-of-Two-Feet.md

 An alternative is to invoke the law of two feet once the agenda has been confirmed.
 That gives a totally different message.
 Conceptually I may value this meeting, however I feel I won't be contributing to the specifics of today's agenda.
 That means something totally different.

+### The psychology of a meeting room

+Saying you can invoke the law of two feet and invoking it are two different things.
+I have seen many times that I have told people they can do something, which they may feel is socially unacceptable and so have still not done it.

+Telling people that they can invoke the Lo2F in a meeting room where there are just a handful of people can place social restrictions on them invoking it.
+Getting up and leaving a room when you know your absence will be noted can hold you back from doing it.

+I've found that having meetings in an area where people normally work makes it easier for people to 'quietly' leave the conversation.

 #### References